zilishen/documentation/content/nginx-one/glossary.md

 weight: 1000
 ---

-This glossary defines terms used in the F5 NGINX One and F5 Distributed Cloud.
+This glossary defines terms used in the F5 NGINX One cloud console and F5 Distributed Cloud.

 {{<bootstrap-table "table table-striped table-bordered">}}